Not sure what interview questions to ask sales candidates? Check out these ten to find out if you have a champion or not.

 2. What words do you use on a cold call when talking with a gatekeeper?

-You do not want to hear: “I would say something about our products or company…” What you really want are their actual words; like a 30-second role-play.
-A good response: a well-rehearsed script that does not sound scripted.
-Delivered in a confident tone.
-A value proposition that causes the gatekeeper to transfer the rep to a contact within the organization.
+You do not want to hear: I would introduce myself and say something about our products or company… What you really want are their actual words; like in a 30-second role-play.
+A good response: a well-rehearsed set of words and phrases that do not sound scripted.
+They are delivered in a confident tone.
+They reveal a value proposition that moves the gatekeeper to transfer the rep to a contact within the organization or gets the decision-maker to keep talking.

 3. At what point will you walk away from a sale?